 Interested in purchasing a designated heritage property?
 Get in touch with us to learn about the benefits and responsibilities that come with designation.
 To arrange viewings or for other questions, please contact listing agents or owners via the links below.

-The John Hancock House is a two-and-one-half storey house with a pedimented, steeply-pitched gable roof, and is located in Portland, Bonavista Bay.
+The Arnold Morris House is a wooden, two storey vernacular style house with a low pitched roof located in St. George’s, NL.
 The designation is confined to the footprint of the building.

 Pickersgill Premises includes two two-storey, early 20th century, steep gable style houses, two stores, a stable and an outhouse.
 This grouping of buildings is located in Salvage, NL.
 The designation includes two houses and all outbuildings on the property.